battaglr/markdown-codin-style/readme.md

 _Psst, you may want to check my [presentation about whitespace] (http://speakerdeck.com/battaglr/why-you-should-care-about-whitespace)_.

-## Headers
+## Headings

-- Use one to six hash characters to declare headers.
+- Use one to six hash characters to declare headings.
 - Leave one space after the hash.
 - Never use hash characters at the end.
-- Insert a blank line after the header.
+- Insert a blank line after the heading.

 ```md
 #·Foobar¬